DavidGL17/DavidGL17/README.md

 During my master I am currently specializing in Software Engineering, with an accent on Machine Learning, Deep Learning, IoT and Mobile Development.

-I am also proeficient in Python, java, C++, Kotlin and bash, and many more.
+I am also proeficient in Python, Ansible, java, C++, Kotlin and bash, and many more.

 In my free time I'm really interested about the folowing topics :